'Flow' Explores Cultural Shift Surrounding Menstruation | LatestLY

 Through a display of 100 historical and modern sanitary products as well as advertisements, the first part of the exhibition traces the history of women's underwear and menstrual hygiene products, which were first developed commercially in the late 19th century.

 Before modern panties as we know them were invented, women wore one-piece underwear or loose underpants.
 They often had an open crotch, which made it easier to use the restroom when wearing crinolines and hoop skirts.
 Women would wear at least six layers of cloth to soak their menstrual fluid.
-Weighing some two and a half kilos, the cloth pads were extremely heavy.
+Weighing some two and a half kilograms (five and a half pounds), the cloth pads were extremely heavy.

 The exhibition features a room with reproductions of such historical "undergarments for special days" that resemble oversized cotton diapers.
 Visitors are even invited to try them on.